Does Life Get Better? How Small Changes Lead to Big Results

 Everything seems so vast and overwhelming: the job market, family expectations, and the global situation.
 However, the reality is that you have no real control over anything except yourself.

-Own your thoughts, behaviors, and behaviors.
+Own your thoughts, behaviors, and emotions.
 It’s about altering your mindset and approach, not waiting for something outside of yourself to change.
 For instance, instead of worrying about a job you don’t like, start looking for new options or concentrate on methods to develop your talents.
 Instead of placing the blame for your difficulties on other people, take charge of your own happiness.

 2. Embrace Small Changes for Big Results